top of page

 EXCLUSIVE INTERVIEWS

 Jennifer Saul is Waterloo Chair in Social and Political Philosophy of Language at the University of Waterloo.
 Originally American, she spent twenty-four years at the University of Sheffield in the United Kingdom.
-Her current focus is manipulative political language, which she explores in Dogwhistles and Figleaves: Linguistics Tricks for Racist and Conspiracist Discourse (forthcoming, Oxford, 2024).
+Her current focus is manipulative political language, which she explores in Dogwhistles and Figleaves: How Manipulative Language Spreads Racism and Falsehood.
 She has also written books and articles on feminism, lying and misleading, and implicit bias.
 She founded the blogs "What is it Like to be a Woman in Philosophy?" and "Feminist Philosophers", and was Director of the Society for Women in Philosophy UK 2009–19.
 She’s also proud of having been a philosophical consultant on a zombie movie.

 Jennifer